What do I learn?

 What do I need?

-• completing minimum 2 year high school with average academic grades over 80%
+- to have completed a minimum two year high school with average academic grades over 80%

 What do I gain?